DEALING with P-As: Emotions (Part 3)

 Because P-As don’t have access to ALL their emotions, their quietly defiant interactions prevent true intimacy, keeping people at arm’s length.
 Bottom line – they abandon a part of themselves, as well as people closest to them.

 c.
-Malicious type.
-Since this series of posts are about surface-nice-people, it may seem incongruous to include the P-As who aren’t so ‘nice’.
+Malicious = Since this series of posts are about surface-nice-people, it may seem incongruous to include P-As who aren’t so ‘nice’.
 But here it’s not their actions we’re considering – only their motivation.
-This type consciously wants to hurt anyone & everyone – without getting caught – planing out attacks or impulsively reacting to whoever annoys them in the moment (like spitting in the drink they offer you).
+This type consciously wants to hurt anyone & everyone – without getting caught – planing out attacks or impulsively reacting to whoever annoys them in the moment (like secretly spitting in the drink they offer you).

-One way they can play the game is to get others riled up & defensive, who then act out the P-A’s denied rage for them.
+One way they play the game is to get others riled up & defensive, who then act out the P-A’s denied rage for them.
 Such a parent might say to their teenage child: “You should really try to treat your mother better after all the sacrifices I’ve made for you.
 You’re so selfish”.

 SILENCE (is not always golden!)